 Most child support orders require a non-custodial parent charged with paying child support to provide health insurance for their child.

+No one wants to lose their job but it important to make sure all of your finances are taken care of when you do.
 Unemployment is very difficult for both custodial and non-custodial parents to handle.
 However, the need to support a child does not terminate when a parent is unemployed.
+If the non-custodial parent falls on truly difficult financial times the court should be made aware.
 A child support order will only be altered if a parent seeks a modification.
-Parents should seek the assistance of a qualified attorney in your state who can help file for a modification.
+Parents should seek the assistance of a qualified attorney in their state who can help file for a modification.